 Resources in this toolkit:

-NHS staff in England can call Samaritans' dedicated confidential support line on 0300 131 7000, 7am–11pm every day of the week.
+NHS staff in England can call Samaritans' dedicated confidential support line for free on 0800 069 6222, 7am–11pm every day of the week.
 NHS staff anywhere else in the UK can call on 116 123 to speak with a trained listening volunteer.

 There will be times when the pressures feel overwhelming.
 This easy one-page PDF gently discusses some of the emotions you may be feeling, reassures you that your responses are normal, and offers advice for coping with this difficult situation.